Skip to navigationSkip to main contentSkip to footer

 The community garden will become a place for local residents to enjoy, boosting physical and mental wellbeing, providing new habitats for local wildlife and improving biodiversity.
 Find out more on our proposed approach, benefits and suggested designs for the community garden

-A planning application was recently submitted to SADC.
+Our planning application for Cherry Tree Lane community garden has been approved by St Albans City & District Council (SADC).
 The application reference number is 5/2024/1552 and can be viewed on SADC’s planning portal.

 We held three events in July which local residents in Woodhall Farm were invited to attend.
-Following these events Sunnyside used the feedback we received to finalise the proposals for the garden.
-A planning application was recently submitted to SADC.
+Our proposals for the garden, which Sunnyside helped finalise, were informed by the feedback we received from residents at these events.

-Below is a summary of the questions raised and how the proposals respond:
+Below is a summary of the key questions raised at our events and how our proposals have responded to:

 The site is situated next to an existing bus stop, providing a direct public transport connection to the site.
 There will be ramped and gated access to the site from the north, with an accessible footpath extending to the perennial garden.
 Access from the Nickey Line will be stepped to retain the existing slope from the Nickey Line and avoid the need to undertake ‘cut and fill’ earthworks.